 Note – You can leave the purple skin on if you like the earthy flavor, but if you like them creamy, then peel the skin.

-Cut the purple sweet potatoes into ½-inch cubes.
+Cut them into ½-inch cubes.
 Make sure the cubes are equal in size for even cooking.
 You can also slice the sweet potatoes into ½-inch thick round slices.

 Tip – Keep the sweet potato cubes soaked in water until ready to use otherwise they will become black in color due to oxidation.
 I prefer to peel and cube them just before cooking.